-This article will explain some of the often misunderstood facts about antenna SWR at HF and uncover some popular misconceptions.
+I will explain some of the often misunderstood facts about antenna SWR at HF and uncover some popular misconceptions.

 The questions are; what really happens in a mismatched antenna system, how much power is radiated and what happens to the rest?

 Is high SWR always bad?
 Will high SWR blow up your transmitter and how does an antenna tuner really work?

-There are many books written about transmission lines and antennas and the mathematics dealing with complex antenna impedance and transmission line behaviour are fairly complex, I will attempt to explain the basics while keeping the article a 'maths free zone'.
-If you want to get into the details there is a lot of information on the Internet and also the ARRL and RSGB handbooks.
+There are many books written about transmission lines and antennas and the mathematics dealing with complex antenna impedance and transmission line behaviour are fairly complex, I will attempt to explain the basics while keeping the article a 'math free zone'.
+If you want to get into the details there is a lot of information in the ARRL handbooks.